Cult of personality: Purpose

-Often, a single leader became associated with this revolutionary transformation and came to be treated as a benevolent "guide" for the nation without whom the claimed transformation to a better future could not occur.
-Generally, this has been the justification for personality cults that arose in totalitarian societies, such as those of Adolf Hitler, Joseph Stalin, and Mao Zedong.

-Admiration for Mao Zedong has remained widespread in China in spite of his actions.
-In December 2013, a Global Times poll revealed that over 85% of Chinese viewed Mao's achievements as outweighing his mistakes.

 Jan Plamper argues while Napoleon III made some innovations in France, it was Benito Mussolini in Italy in the 1920s who originated the model of dictator-as-cult-figure that was emulated by Hitler, Stalin and the others, using the propaganda powers of a totalitarian state.

 Pierre du Bois de Dunilac argues that the Stalin cult was elaborately constructed to legitimize his rule.
 Many deliberate distortions and falsehoods were used.
 The Kremlin refused access to archival records that might reveal the truth, and key documents were destroyed.
 Photographs were altered and documents were invented.
 People who knew Stalin were forced to provide "official" accounts to meet the ideological demands of the cult, especially as Stalin himself presented it in 1938 in Short Course on the History of the All-Union Communist Party (Bolsheviks), which became the official history.

 Historian David L. Hoffmann states "The Stalin cult was a central element of Stalinism, and as such it was one of the most salient features of Soviet rule ...
 Many scholars of Stalinism cite the cult as integral to Stalin's power or as evidence of Stalin's megalomania."

 In Latin America, Cas Mudde and Cristóbal Rovira Kaltwasser link the "cult of the leader" to the concept of the caudillo, a strong leader "who exercises a power that is independent of any office and free of any constraint."
 These populist strongmen are portrayed as "masculine and potentially violent" and enhance their authority through the use of the cult of personality.
 Mudde and Kaltwasser trace the linkage back to Juan Perón of Argentina.